 Okay I'm getting side tracked.
 Back to business!!!!

 So here are 3 things I've learned to do over the years to make my workflow as streamlined and as efficient as possible!
-While my business is a photography business (obviously,) you could probably apply these tips to any kind of business.
+I used these tips when I was still running my photography business full-time, but you could probably apply these tips to any kind of business.
 So if you're a business owner, think about how these might apply to YOU!!!

 1. Schedule all your work tasks.